jwsloan/summer_to_remember/adrs/adr-001-integrate-google-services.md

-# ADR-001: Integrate Google Services with SvelteKit Frontend
+# ADR-001: Integrate Google Services with Frontend

 **Status**: Accepted
-**Date**: 2025-05-12 (updated for SvelteKit migration)
+**Date**: 2025-05-12 (updated for technology stack migration)

 ---

 ## Context

 The application integrates Google Tasks, Calendar, and Photos to help users plan, schedule, and capture memories.
-Originally, the frontend was implemented with vanilla JS and web components.
-We have now migrated to a SvelteKit-based frontend for improved developer experience, maintainability, and speed.
+Originally, the frontend had a different architecture.
+We have now migrated to an improved frontend architecture for better developer experience, maintainability, and speed.

 ## Decision

-- The frontend will be built with SvelteKit and Svelte components.
+- The frontend will be built using a modular and reusable component-based approach.
-- Google APIs (Tasks, Calendar, Photos, Picker) will be accessed from the SvelteKit app using OAuth tokens managed by Firebase Authentication.
+- Google APIs (Tasks, Calendar, Photos, Picker) will be accessed from the app using OAuth tokens managed by Firebase Authentication.
-- State management will use Svelte stores for reactivity and modularity.
+- State management will ensure reactivity and modularity.
 - Firebase remains the backend for authentication, Firestore database, and hosting.
-- Shoelace will be used for prebuilt UI components, integrated within Svelte components.
+- Prebuilt UI components may be used to accelerate development.

 ## Consequences

-- Enables a modern, component-based architecture with SvelteKit.
+- Enables an improved frontend architecture.
-- Simplifies state management and reactivity using Svelte stores.
+- Simplifies state management and reactivity.
 - Maintains secure, scalable backend services with Firebase.
-- UI development is faster and more maintainable with Svelte and Shoelace.